Frisco RoughRiders: History

 In 2001, the Texas League's Shreveport SwampDragons (previously the Shreveport Captains) of Shreveport, Louisiana, were purchased by Mandalay Entertainment in connection with Tom Hicks, former owner of the Texas Rangers and the Southwest Sports Group.
 Mandalay Baseball moved them to the North Texas city of Frisco and changed their name to the RoughRiders.
 The team would play at Dr Pepper Ballpark, a newly constructed stadium, and be the Double-A affiliate of the Texas Rangers.

 The RoughRiders played their first home game on April 3, 2003.
 The game was a sellout with over 10,000 fans in attendance.
-They qualified for the Texas League playoffs in their inaugural season by winning the first-half title, 40–30.
+They qualified for the Texas League playoffs in their inaugural season by winning the first-half title with a record of 40–30.
 They advanced past the Wichita Wranglers before being defeated by the San Antonio Missions, four games to one, in the finals.
 Frisco saw 675,620 fans come through the turnstiles at Dr Pepper Ballpark, which ranked fourth overall in all of minor league attendance.

 The 'Riders finished off a remarkable second-half run and clinched the 2004 second-half Eastern Division title at home with a 45–25 record.
 They defeated the Tulsa Drillers to win the Eastern Division title and moved on to face the Round Rock Express, winners of the Western Division in the championship series.
 Frisco beat the Express, four games to one, and captured its first Texas League championship in just its second year of existence.

 Frisco hosted the 2005 Texas League All-Star Game in which Andre Ethier lead the East All-Stars over the West, 5–0, with a key RBI-single.
 On July 28, 2005, A. J. Murray, Steve Karsay, and Scott Feldman combined to pitch a perfect game for the RoughRiders against the Corpus Christi Hooks in Corpus Christi.
 The final score was 3–0.
 They finished the season with a 58–82 record.

 Pitchers Thomas Diamond and John Danks, infielder Adam Morissey, and outfielder Anthony Webster were selected for the 2006 Texas League All-Star Game.
 The 'Riders finished the season in third place with a 72–68 record.

 Frisco returned to postseason play in 2007 by virtue of winning the first-half title, 47–23, but were defeated in the first round by San Antonio, three games to none.
 Their final 2007 season record was 85–55, the best ever in RoughRiders' history.
 First-year Manager Dave Anderson was named Texas League Manager of the Year, the first such honor for a Frisco manager.
 Baseball America selected Frisco as the 2007 Bob Freitas Award winner for the top Double-A franchise.